The Young Supernova Experiment: Survey Goals, Overview, and Operations: Survey Status and Discoveries to Date

 \section{Survey Status and Discoveries to Date}

-YSE has discovered \percentreports\% of the likely transients reported to TNS so far in 2020 and after including discoveries from other sources, YSE has discovered or observed a total or \percentdisc\% of IAU-reported 2020 transients within our survey fields.
-YSE has announced a total of \ndiscreports\ discoveries as of October 1st, 2020.
-Though early discovery announcements included significant AGN contamination, our team has become much more accurate over time at removing AGN, asteroids, and artifacts (burns, persistence, etc.) that passed initial cuts; after inspecting the full YSE light curves to remove these objects, we estimate that YSE discovered or observed \ntotalsne\ bona fide transients prior to October 1st, 2020.
+YSE has discovered or observed a total or \percentdisc\% of IAU-reported 2020 transients within our survey fields.
+YSE has announced a total of \ndiscreports\ discoveries as of October 1$^{\rm st}$, 2020.
+Though early discovery announcements included significant AGN contamination, our team has become much more accurate over time at removing AGN, asteroids, and artifacts (burns, persistence, etc.) that passed initial cuts; after inspecting the full YSE light curves to remove these objects, we estimate that YSE discovered or observed \ntotalsne\ bona fide transients prior to October 1$^{\rm st}$, 2020.
 A summary of our discovery and follow-up statistics are reported in Table~\ref{table:yse_stats} and sample light curves are shown in Figure~\ref{fig:real_lcs}.
 Magnitude and redshift histograms for YSE transients to date are shown in Figure~\ref{fig:inithists}.

 To date, YSE observations have a median PSF full width at half maximum (FWHM) of 1.3 arcsec and 5-$\sigma$ detection limits of $gri \approx 21.5, 21.7, 21.4$~mag during dark time and $riz \approx 20.9, 20.9, 20.5$~mag during bright time (Table~\ref{table:yse_overview}).
 After weather loss, we observe with a median cadence of 3.9~days.
-The median phase of first ${\rm S/N} > 3$ observation for YSE transients (based on estimates of the time of maximum light) is $-6.4$~days\footnote{This phase is roughly equivalent to the discovery epoch, but our discovery reports are sometimes delayed as discussed in Section~\ref{sec:reporting}}.
+The median phase of first ${\rm S/N} > 3$ observation for YSE transients (based on estimates of the time of maximum light) is $-6.4$~days\footnote{This phase is roughly equivalent to the discovery epoch, but our discovery reports are sometimes delayed as discussed in Section~\ref{sec:reporting}.}.

 YSE observations include \nspecclass\ spectroscopically classified transients (Figure~\ref{fig:class_pie}); highlights include two SNe~Iax (2020inp and 2020sck), one super-Chandrasekhar SN\,Ia (2020esm), four SNe~IIb (2020fqv, 2020ikq, 2020ivg, 2020tkc), one SN~Ic-BL (2020fhj), and three TDEs: 2020neh, 2020nov, and 2020opy, with AT~2020neh being particularly unusual in its rapid evolution\footnote{See Astronomer's Telegrams and AstroNotes from YSE team membors for 2020tlf and 2020tkc \citep{Dimitriadis20ATel}, 2020fhj \citep{Izzo20ATel}, 2020inp \citep{Dimitriadis20ATelb}, 2020neh \citep{Angus20ATel}.}.
 We have observed several SNe~Ia within 2--3 days of explosion, including SNe~2020fci, 2020ioz, 2020juq, 2020nbo, and 2020pf, among other candidates.
 We also observed flash ionization features in Keck spectra of CC~SNe~2020pni and 2020tlf and, for 2020pni, we observed a strong UV peak in {\it Swift} photometry at approximately 1.9~days after explosion thanks to ZTF detections within one day of explosion and deep YSE non-detections two days prior (Figure~\ref{fig:20pni}).
 The early rise of SN~Ia~2020pf is shown in Figure~\ref{fig:2020pf}, with the first detection occurring at approximately 19~days before B-band maximum light as determined from a fit of the light curve using SALT2.